tada5hi/ebec/README.md

 **`ebec`**

-A library that provides a basic ES6 error class and helper functions for extracting options and the error message from any number of constructor arguments.
+A library that simplifies error handling by providing an ES6 error class and utility functions.
+This library facilitates the extraction of options and error messages from constructor arguments.

 [Documentation](./packages/ebec)